 Once you have a reliable email marketing provider on your side, you need to ensure you have cleaned contact data.
 At a minimum, you should clean contacts twice a year (or more if you are a heavy sender).

 Cleaning contacts is a best practice for maintaining your lists.
 Contact cleaning involves looking at contact activity data, trying to re-engage unengaged contacts, and removing those proven to be a lost cause.
-You’re essentially looking for abandoned email addresses and people who’ve lost interest that they never open your emails.
+You’re essentially looking for abandoned email addresses who’ve lost interest by never opening up emails.